 U. S. Navy Auxiliary Vessels

 Ships are listed by type using standard U. S. Navy classifications (AD: Destroyer Tender, etc.) and class.
-To proceed to the ship class pages, click "Enter" above or click on the photograph at the top of this page to access the main ship type page.
-For each type, if you want full data on the classes with links to their photographs, click the link on the left; if you want to go directly to the photographs, click the link on the right.
-The Quick Links Menu is an alphabetical listing of ship types with direct links to them.
+To proceed to the ship class pages, click "Temporary Entrance" above or click on the photograph at the top of this page to access the main ship type page.
+The Quick Links Menu referenced inside this draft supplement is an alphabetical listing of ship types with direct links to them.

-Whenever possible, representative photographs have been provided for each ship class.
-They are primarily from the U. S. Naval History and Heritage Command and from Record Groups 19-LCM and 80-G at the U. S. National Archives.
+Whenever possible, a representative photograph has been provided for each ship class whith more photos to be provided in the future on special photo pages.
+The photos are primarily from the U. S. Naval History and Heritage Command and from other Navy sources, although documentation on these and other photos, including photo numbers and dates, is not as complete as for the period up to 1945 because many of the originals have not been cataloged.
 Unlike the other information on this site, all of which is copyright © by Stephen S. Roberts, all photographs that originated from U.S. Government collections or that have U.S. Government file numbers are believed to be in the public domain.
-For most classes, the photographs provided here are only a small proportion of those in existence.

 Page made 9 July 2021